meows/racket/docs/data-structure.md

 As you can see, this gets exhausting pretty quickly, because what if you wanted to store over 1000 items?
-As it happens, Racket has a way for you to store any amount of information you want in a sequence (familiar limitation that your computer has to have enuogh memory).
+As it happens, Racket has a way for you to store any amount of information you want in a sequence (with the familiar limitation that your computer has to have enough memory).

-You can also access any item in the list based on its sequence number, more commonly known as its *index*, starting from 0.

 ## Lists